n8tlmps/portfolioprojects/stack_survey/README.md

 # Data Analysis

 ### Goal
-The goal of this project is to conduct a comprehensive data analysis on the Stack Overflow Developer Survey 2023 dataset and extract valuable insights from the data.
+The goal of this project is to conduct a comprehensive data analysis on the [Stack Overflow Annual Developer Survey (2023)](https://survey.stackoverflow.co/) dataset and extract valuable insights from the data.

 ### Questions of Interest
    - At what companies do developers get paid the most?